alxcnwy/cryptovoxels_parcel_scraper/README.md

-# Cryptovoxels parcel data scraper
+# Cryptovoxels Scraper & Analysis

+## Scraper
-Download parcel data for cryptovoxel plots.
+Downloads parcel data for cryptovoxel plots.

 For example, here is the data for my plot ("alex's bunker") as at 2020/11/08:
 > https://www.cryptovoxels.com/parcels/1041